AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 {{quote

-In this Era, on a tropical northern island, there was an island lord who lived with his daughter, Princess Kazuko-hime.
+"In this Era, on a tropical northern island, there was an island lord who lived with his daughter, Princess Kazuko-hime.
 Though her father was seen as a selfish leader, Kazuko-hime was beloved by the people of her island; from an early age she was an active part of the community, seeking to lend a hand to people whenever she could.
 When she was just a young child she was very eager to help anyone she could find, though she lacked some of the skills she needed given her age.
 When she grew she kept this habit up, particularly involving herself in caring for the very young and the elderly of her island.

 Despite being peaceful times, a dark tide was approaching their island.
 The shamans, farmers, and fishers all sensed it — the world around them was breaking at the seams.
 The fishers noticed the fish clearing out from the sea, before finding the waves crashing into the shore getting taller and taller, getting increasingly violent.
 The farmers found the ground unusable, as it became beset with more and more frequent quakes.
 The shamans, with their naturalistic connection, felt this as an augury, an omen, that a calamity was coming.